HL7/PDDI-CDS/pages/_includes/start.md

 		* [.NET Server](https://github.com/ewoutkramer/fhir-net-api)

+### <span style="color:silver"> 2.1.1 </span>Summary of Normative Recommendations
+{:.no_toc}

+TODO:

 ## <span style="color:silver"> 2.2.0 </span> Related Projects

+The Documentation section of this implementation guide describes example PDDI CDS artifacts at a narrative and semi-structured level.
+The example CDS services shown in this implementation guide were written without the use of a specific authoring tool.
 The [Clinical Decision Support Authoring Tool](https://cds.ahrq.gov/cdsconnect/authoring) is a component of the CDS Connect project funded by the Agency for Healthcare Research and Quality [(AHRQ)](https://www.ahrq.gov/).
-The Documentation section of this implementation guide describes the PDDI CDS artifact knowledge at a narrative and semi-structured level.
 Although currently not tested, it should be possible to use the authoring tool to develop CQL from similar semi-structured knowledge representations.

 ## <span style="color:silver"> 2.3.0 </span> CDS Function